boidushya/watch.boidu.dev/README.md

 # watch.boidu.dev

-An opinionated beautiful standby clock built with React and TypeScript.
+A beautifully crafted, opinionated standby clock.

+## Demo

+Visit [watch.boidu.dev](https://watch.boidu.dev) to see it in action.

 ## Features